 - German Fried Potatoes: German Fried Potatoes & Onions or Bratkartofflen is the ultimate comfort food.
 Imagine perfectly cooked potatoes complimented with caramelized onions and crispy bacon.
 Is your mouth watering yet?
 I know that mine is!

 I hope you liked this recipe for Easy Stove Top Roasted Potatoes as much as I do.
 If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you’ll come back!